-I revised this recipe for simplicity.
+I revised this barley salad recipe for simplicity.
 Let’s just say that I’ve made it a number of times since I first published it, and I realized, it can be easier.
 What’s not to love about that?!
-It still possesses that hallmarks of this delicious dish…a bit of smokey spice from the chipotle peppers in adobo sauce, a touch of acid from lime and white wine vinegar, a little crunch from the green peppers, and lots of fiber loaded complex carbohydrates from the barley, black beans and pinto beans.
+It still possesses the hallmarks of this delicious dish…a bit of smokey spice from the chipotle peppers in adobo sauce, a touch of acid from lime and white wine vinegar, a little crunch from the green peppers, and lots of fiber loaded complex carbohydrates from the barley, black beans and pinto beans.

 In the US, you can find a can of chipotle peppers in adobo sauce in the Hispanic aisle of any major grocer.
 If you like a very spicy dressing, add the actual chipotle peppers to this dressing.
 If you prefer a mild dressing, add the adobo sauce to this dressing.
 If you like it somewhere in between, then add a combo of pepper(s) and sauce.
 They adds so much to the flavor, but you have to be thoughtful about how much you add, if you are particularly sensitive to heat.